eric-sclafani/deltastar/README.md

 - Dual:  X Y Z _ A B C
 ```
 where the underscore ( _ ) indicates where the transduction should occur.

+For `context-free machines`, do not specify contexts at all.
+Everthing becomes a self loop on the initial state then.

 **For a single machine, the contexts must be homogenous**; you cannot mix left context with right context, left context with dual context, right context with dual context: